douglasgreen/outlines/computing/databases/mysql.md

 #### 2. Using the MySQL Shell

 -   The MySQL Shell is an advanced client and code editor for MySQL.
 -   To access it, you generally use the command `mysql -u username -p`, where `username` is your MySQL username.
-You\'ll be prompted to enter your password.
+You'll be prompted to enter your password.
 -   MySQL Shell supports SQL, Python, or JavaScript as scripting languages, allowing for various types of database interactions.

 #### 3. Basic MySQL Commands